The best carbohydrates for bodybuilders provide consistent energy, assist with muscle building, and promote overall health.

 Below I will outline the differences between simple vs. complex carbohydrates, high glycemic index vs. low glycemic index carbohydrates, how many carbohydrates bodybuilders should consume per day, and more important info about the best carbs for bodybuilders!

 For those of you who would like to add a carb supplement to your daily diet, Swolverine Clean Carbs is a nutrient-rich carb supplement that you can take along with your protein powder to enhance your post-workout recovery.

 There are many different types of carbohydrates, but we often categorize them into “simple carbs” or “complex carbs.”

-While simple carbohydrates consist of one or two sugars, (and include food items such as fructose and white flour), complex carbohydrates consist of three or more sugars, and they usually have a rich fiber content.
+In short – simple carbohydrates consist of one or two sugar molecules, and complex carbohydrates consist of three or more sugars and usually have a rich fiber content.

 Many people wonder whether simple or complex carbs are better for bodybuilders, but the answer is that you need both!

 Simple carbs can be very beneficial directly after a workout, while complex carbs are more important throughout the rest of the day.

 Bodybuilders and athletes should eat complex carbs instead of simple carbs throughout the day because complex carbs reduce hunger, provide a longer energy source, and provide more micronutrients for optimizing overall health.

 Along with vitamins and minerals, complex carbs also provide phytonutrients and prebiotic fiber, which are critical to good health.